Charles M. Boone

 - Team Leader, Molecular Ligand Target Research Team, RIKEN Center for Sustainable Resource Science (-current)

-- Mode of action of bioactive compounds
+- Validating the mode of action of bioactive compounds

 - A microarray-based method for identification of drug targets using the fission yeast ORFeome